 While the images we habitually associate with enlightenment—whether buddhas, teachers, or deities—are usually male, awakened mind equally expresses itself in female form.
-Gelek Rinpoche argues that enlightenment is possible only when female and male energies are both fully present.
+Gelek Rimpoche argues that enlightenment is possible only when female and male energies are both fully present.
 He teaches us Tara practices to bring enlightened female energy into our lives.

 I recently had the opportunity to speak at the Rubin Museum of Art in New York City on the occasion of their exhibit Female Buddhas: Women of Enlightenment in Himalayan Art.
 I was happy to see this exhibit—the first of its kind, I believe—which focused on enlightenment in female form.
 It was long overdue, and I am grateful to the museum for providing such a wonderful show.